sachinsg27/DevTinder-Web/README.md

 - Logout function => create onclick button handler, call /logout API using axious, dispatch action removeUser for clearing redux store, navigate to "/login"

 - Add better error handling to login component

+- create feed.jsx which will call feed API => store data in redux store - create feedslice for that & add to appstore.js